neverbot/maldorne-theme/README.md

 - Modify theme setting in `_config.yml` to `maldorne`.
 - You can change the theme language in `themes/maldorne/_config.yml` in the `i18n/language` setting.

+## Requirements
+Needed packages in your hexo blog:

+- `hexo-fontawesome`

 ## Configuration
 <details>